pnwlady/UdemyAdvancedWebDeveloper/README.md

 >**JavaScript is Single Threaded:** Code execution is linear.
 While running code cannot be interrupted by something else going on in the program

+* Promise: an object that represents a task that will be completed in the future
+    * Then: handles the resolution of the function
+    * Catch: handles the rejection of the funciton